ConstantRobotics-Ltd/VSource/README.md

 ## encodeCommand method

-**encodeCommand(...)** static method designed to encode command for remote video source.
+The **encodeCommand(...)** static method designed to encode command for remote video source.
 To control a video source remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **VSource** class contains static methods for encoding the control command.
 The **VSource** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeCommand(...)** designed to encode COMMAND (action command).
 Method declaration:

 ```cpp
 static void encodeCommand(uint8_t* data, int& size, VSourceCommand id);